Each house in Providencia weighs 75 tons and requires 8 containers to transport it: Construction Consortium

 The first thing they highlighted is that the houses had to be made with a great strength in their structure, precisely so that they are resistant to climatic phenomena such as the one that happened and devastated everything on the island.

-The Construction Consortium, not without first expressing that it considers legitimate the new government’s concerns about the average cost of houses built on the islands of Providencia and Santa Catalina, showed the reasons why so much money was required for each housing unit: 600 million pesos, as expressed on Sunday by the Colombian president.
+The Construction Consortium, not without first expressing that it considers legitimate the new government’s concerns regarding the average cost of houses built on the islands of Providencia and Santa Catalina, showed the reasons why so much money was required for each housing unit: 600 million pesos, as expressed on Sunday by the Colombian president.

 The new houses in Providencia – Photo: Courtesy of the Ministry of Housing